 Students choose where to conduct their observations but always in a pre-approved elementary school where there is an AMI certified teacher that applies the Montessori approach in the Montessori elementary classroom prepared environment.
-Pre-approval is required from the Director of the Training Center.
+Pre-approval is required from the Director of the Master.
+It will be necessary to sign collaboration agreements with each center.
 The MIRTC is located in the CCE Montessori Palau Girona, which has 16 classrooms with AMI certified elementary teachers available to host students undertaking observation practices.

 During the academic year 2021-2022, after the course second summer, students complete four weeks (120 hours) of teaching practice in a Montessori elementary school under the supervision of an experienced AMI certified Guide.

 Practice teaching allows students to directly apply their knowledge of the Montessori materials and child development, and to work with real children in authentic Montessori classrooms.
 This is the time to put into practice and refine their abilities to make presentations in the various areas of the curriculum, as well as to improve learning on how to manage a Montessori Elementary classroom.